-Prerequisite: THEA 107 (formerly THR 207)
+Prerequisite: THEA 107

 Explores advanced improvisation techniques for public presentation.
 Emphasis will be placed on advanced techniques used to build confidence, creativity, critical thinking, and learn team building skills.
 The class offers an in-depth exploration of improvisation as a tool for professional auditions, performance, and character building.